 I saw that Garden and Gun has an article on line identifying “Six Sandwiches You Should Try Today.”
 I don’t think they mean you should try all six today, but I did try one: Peanut Butter and Mayonnaise.

 Peanut butter and mayonnaise used to be common in some areas of the South back when everyone was poor.
 Well, almost everyone.
 I don’t specifically recall ever having had one as a child.
-My lunch sandwiches, other than peanut butter and jelly sandwiches, usually involved mayonnaise and white bread: sliced olives and mayonnaise, pimiento cheese with dill pickles and iceberg lettuce, Swiss cheese with pickle and iceberg lettuce, and a single slice of tinned pineapple with mayonnaise.
+My mother, Dear, often had mayonnaise sandwiches back during the Depression.
+The lunch sandwiches of my youth, other than peanut butter and jelly sandwiches, usually involved mayonnaise and white bread: sliced olives and mayonnaise; pimiento cheese with dill pickles and iceberg lettuce Swiss cheese with pickle and iceberg lettuce; and a single slice of tinned pineapple with mayonnaise.
 I also had ham sandwiches, with one slice of ham — sometimes with mustard and dill pickle.
 I still frequently eat each of those, except for the tinned pineapple.
 I always use preserves rather than jelly, and the days of a single slice of ham are long gone.
-My favorite lunch was leftover fried chicken, which I usually had on field trips
+My favorite lunch was leftover fried chicken, which I usually had on field trips.

 I liked it.
 The mayonnaise adds a nice note of tartness which marries well with the peanut butter.
 It’s a savory alternative to the usual sweet ingredients — jams and preserves or bananas — in peanut butter sandwiches.
 You should give it a try.

 I wonder what peanut butter and mayonnaise would be like with a couple of strips of bacon.